-These vegan sourdough muffins are the best sourdough starter discard recipe for breakfast, dessert, or just a quick snack!
-Add fresh or frozen blueberries or your favorite fruit.
-Loaded with berries and cinnamon, these muffins make the perfect meal prep or make ahead brunch recipe.
+These vegan sourdough blueberry muffins are the best sourdough starter discard recipe for breakfast, dessert, or just a quick snack!
+Add fresh or frozen blueberries to a simple batter made with pantry staple ingredients.

-These Vegan Sourdough Blueberry Muffins Are:
+These Vegan Sourdough Blueberry Muffins Are

 - Warm